linusmossberg/face-detection-and-recognition/README.md

 The training images are not included in these numbers as these are guaranteed to be recognized correctly.
 False rejection rate (FRR) refers occurrences where the program doesn't recognize a known face, while false acceptance rate (FAR) refers to occurrences where the program thinks that it recognizes face that in reality is either unknown or belongs to a different known person.
 Both of the models have distance thresholds set to optimally reduce the sum of false acceptance and rejection rates.

+## Report

+A report describing this work in more detail is available [here](report.pdf).
+It was written in a short time and the structure and formulations are often lacking because of it, but it may still be informative.
+Much of the code contains more implementation-specific commented explanations.

 ## Requirements

 The following products are required to run the program: